f3d-app/f3d/GENERATE.md

-# How to generate the files

 By [Kitware SAS](https://www.kitware.eu), 2020

+# How to generate the documentation static page

 node-js with npm is required to generate the files.
 The following packages are required: